yuribreion1/yuribreion1.github.io/docs/it-topics/vi-and-vim/moving-around-in-a-hurry.md

 | `fo` | With a screen edit***o***r you can scroll the | Find the first occurrence of letter o |
 | `;` | With a screen editor y***o***u can scroll the | Next occurrence of letter o |

+## Movement by Line Number

+Lines in a file are numbered sequentially, and you can move through a file by specifying line numbers.
+Line numbers are useful for identifying the beginning and end of large blocks of text you want to edit.
+Line numbers are also useful for programmers, since compilers error messages refer to line numbers.
+Finally, line numbers are used by `ex` commands.

+The command `CTRL + G` causes the following to be displayed at the bottom of your screen: the current line number, the total number of lines in the file, and what percentage of the total the present file number represents.